teakuvek1/Fpocket_mdpocket_scripts/README.md

+#Fpocket/mdpocket paper scripts

+MD simulation setup files for CYPs fpocket work, scripts to extract and analyze the data

 *MD simulation files*

 Directories human_cyps and plant_cyps contain all the files needed to reproduce the Md ismulation trajectories.
 Each CYP has 7 directories, starting from topology and ending with md.
 They have a prefix number which says in which order they are to be used.
 Ion topologies, mtb, ifp and library files can be found in folder files.